-According to a report by Experian, one of the three credit reporting companies in the U.S., the average credit score among residents in Washington State was 693, as of early 2018.
+According to the latest Customer Credit Review report by Experian, one of the three credit reporting companies in the U.S., the average credit score among residents in Washington State is 723.
 But you might be able to qualify for a mortgage loan with a score well below that level.

 The Experian report mentioned above covered the VantageScore, in particular.
 This consumer credit-scoring model was jointly created by the three major reporting bureaus that operate in the U.S. (Equifax, Experian, and TransUnion).